Comcast/eel/doc/handlers.md

 ### Parameters for Event Transformation

 This section details how to use JPath expressions to describe structural JSON event transformations.
 There are two different flavors of syntax you can choose from, "by path" and "by example".
-Depending on the use cause one is usually more elegant than the other.
+Depending on the use case one is usually more elegant than the other.
 Choosing the syntax style is done by setting the boolean flag `IsTransformationByExample`.